rok-git/pbdutil/README.md

 <p style="margin-top: 1em" valign="top"><b>BUGS</b></p>

 <p style="margin-left:8%;">There is no way to know private
+pastebords&rsquo; names.</p>

+<p style="margin-left:8%; margin-top: 1em">More than one
-pastebords&rsquo; names.
-More than one type of data cannot be stored into Pasteboard.
+type of data cannot be stored into Pasteboard.
 For example, when you copy a page from Safari, then Pasteboard contains both text and rtf data.
 But you cannot store both text and rtf data using pbdutil.
 You can store only one type of data using pbdutil.</p>

-<p style="margin-left:8%; margin-top: 1em">Private
+<p style="margin-left:8%; margin-top: 1em">Now, private
-pasteboard created by issuing &rsquo;pbdutil -n name&rsquo;
+pasteboards created by issuing &quot;pbdutil -n name&quot;
-cannot be removed. &acute;pbdutil -n name -c&rsquo; only clears the contents of the pasteboard.</p>
+can be removed by using &quot;-d&quot; option with &quot;-n name&quot;.
+However, you have to rememer the names of pasteboards that you created with &quot;-n name&quot;
+because there is still no way to know the names of existing private pasteboards.</p>

 <p style="margin-top: 1em" valign="top"><b>SEE ALSO</b></p>